dsaw/MyCodingDocs/JS/YDKJS_thisObjProto.md

 * Classes in JS
   * JS has no classes like in OOP languages.
 It has got elements that _simulate_ classes.
   * Class inheritance is done though object copying.
   * There are no relative references to the parent class like in OOP languages.
 A separate copy of parent class behaviour is maintained along with the child class behaviour.
+This has to be performed through explicit mechanisms.
+  * Polymorphism in JS
+    * Since there is no actual polymorphism in JS, it has to be performed using a function called a 'mixin'.
+    * Mixins copy new properties from source object to return them in the target object.
+It is simple reference duplication.
+      * Explicit pseudo-polymorphism
+        * The mixin is called to copy properties from the parent object to the child object.
+The child object with the method to be "overidden" has got an explicit call to the method with the same name in the parent object. eg: `BaseObj.method.call(this)`.
+      * Implicit mixin
+        * In this the child object has the method defined in it as above, without the mixin call.
+    * Mixins make code harder to maintain and read.
+Remember only the references are duplicated, there is no actual method and class copy like in OOP languages.